 The Cycle City Connect initiative is focussed upon getting more people on their bikes across West Yorkshire.
 Funded by the Department for Transport’s Cycle City Ambition Grant, and sitting as part of the West Yorkshire Combined Authority team, City Connect is responsible for delivering a wide range of initiatives across the region in partnership with a range of public, private and community organisations.

-Visit the Cycle City Connect website to find out more about new cycle routes (including the Cycle Superhighway), free cycle training opportunities, support for businesses, and much more.
+Visit the Cycle City Connect website to find out more about new cycle routes, free cycle training opportunities, support for businesses, and much more.

 Wakefield District Council Cycle Pages